 Date night is here, and you are off to dinner – charge it.
 Lunch at Subway – charge it.
 Even food trucks accept credit cards!

-Pay your property taxes on your credit card
+11. Pay your property taxes on your credit card.

-You can rack up some significant points paying your property taxes on a credit card.
-Some counties will charge a fee or a %, but it’s fractional in comparison to the number of points you can earn.
+You can earn credit card rewards points by paying your property taxes on a credit card.
+Some counties will charge a fee or a %, but it’s fractional compared to the number of points you can earn.

 Not all mortgage companies will allow you to do this, but some will.
 If you can, this is a must!
-Paying your mortgage alone on a credit card will score you a flight a year easily.
+Paying your mortgage alone on a credit card will easily score you a flight a year.

 Most dealers will let you put at least $5,000 on a card.
 Some will allow you to do more.
 If you use cash, you are missing a rewarding opportunity!

 Most colleges now allow you to pay tuition with a credit card.
-Some will charge a fee some won’t but investigate it if you have tuition fees or are paying for your child’s.
-Think about it, this is a considerable expense, and you will earn thousands of credit card reward points.
+Some will charge a fee; some won’t investigate it if you have tuition fees or pay for your child’s.
+This is a considerable expense, and you will earn thousands of credit card reward points.

 Planning renovations?
 Use your credit card for these expenses.

-Experienced a delay, cancellation or poor service?
+Have you experienced a delay, cancellation, or shoddy service?
 Complain!
 Often this will result in a generous amount of points.
 I’ve earned as much as 5k credit card reward points for a billing mistake and 20K credit card reward points for canceled flights!

 Here is another tip:

-Assign the credit card you are collecting credit card reward points on to eBay, Amazon and any other retail sites you use.
-This way you automatically receive points for purchases.
+Assign the credit card you collect credit card reward points to eBay, Amazon, and any other retail sites you use.
+This way, you automatically receive points for purchases.

 Again: These strategies are only advisable if you are not in debt and can pay off your balances at the end of the month.
 If you take on credit card debt to earn points, you are doing yourself more harm than good.
-Make sure you have the funds to pay off your credit card immediately if you plan to use any of these ideas.
+Ensure you have the funds to immediately pay off your credit card if you plan to use any of these ideas.

 Have any additional ideas?
-Leave your ideas’ in the comments section.
+Leave your thoughts in the comments section.